Can I change my child’s name?

 - To double barrel a child’s surname to incorporate both parents’ names

-- If a child no longer has any contact with the parent whose surname they have
+- If a child no longer spends time with the parent whose surname they have

 Our family solicitors can advise on how you can resolve the issue amicably via negotiation or mediation.
 Mediation involves an independent, trained professional mediator speaking to both parties and attempting to agree on a mutual arrangement.